KOTORCommunityPatches/K1_Community_Patch/README.md

 * The corpse in the Dantooine Murder Mystery looked a bit crusty for such a fresh kill (Suggested by A Future Pilot) [ISSUE #37](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/37)
 * The Ebon Hawk model in the Leviathan hangar was missing landing gear and access ramp [ISSUE #30](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/30)
 * The exit in the Sith Base on Taris was labelled incorrectly (Reported by 134340Goat) [ISSUE #25](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/25)
+* The janitor in the Taris Upper City South apartments spoke a line of dialogue off-screen [ISSUE #79](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/79)
 * The player would suffer stage fright right before racing for the Hidden Beks [ISSUE #12](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/12)
 * The training montage on Dantooine had a number of minor issues [ISSUE #16](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/16)
 * Two female Jedi in the Dantooine enclave stop walking after being talked to (Reported by ebmar) [ISSUE #31](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/31)